2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Utah

 Read full report on Allied Health Professions at Salt Lake Community College

-A rank of #4 on this year’s list means Utah State University is a great place for allied health professions students working on their associate degree.
-Located in the city of Logan, USU is a public school with a fairly large student population.
+Out of the 5 schools in Utah that were part of this year’s ranking, Utah State University landed the # 4 spot on the list.
+Located in the city of Logan, USU is a public college with a fairly large student population.

 Read full report on Allied Health Professions at Utah State University